vipe1/Issue-Tracker/README.md

 * Spectator

 Members can create issues which can have different types, priorities and statuses (based on Jira issue system).
-Every issue has it's history and comments.
+Every issue has its history and comments.
-Every user has his own dashboard where he can see all of the active issues asssigned to him.
+Every user has his own dashboard where he can see all the active issues asssigned to him.
 Creating new users is protected with [Google reCAPTCHA V3](https://developers.google.com/recaptcha/docs/v3)

 ## Technologies